 - Mint → categorizes recurring charges.

-🏷️ Step 2: Categorize Subscriptions by Type
+Step 2: grouping Subscriptions by Type

-Break them into buckets:
+Break them into buckets.

-Ask yourself for each line item:
+Ask yourself about each line item.

 - When was the last time we actually used this?